wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 What is included in my Wazuh Cloud environment?
 -----------------------------------------------

-A full set-up of Wazuh, according to your tier, and a standard or premium support service.
+A full set-up of Wazuh, according to your setting, and a standard or premium support service.

 How can I request more information?
 -----------------------------------